Notification System

 Authentication and integrity

-Section titled “Authentication and integrity”Each delivery carries an X-Spectral-Signature HMAC-SHA256 header signed with a per-workspace
+Section titled “Authentication and integrity”Each delivery carries an X-Spectral-Signature HMAC-SHA256 header signed with a per-domain

-secret rotated through the same secrets-management discipline as other workspace credentials (see
+secret rotated through the same secrets-management discipline as other domain credentials (see

 Secrets management).
 Receivers verify the signature against